SEN & Local Offer

 The class teacher is responsible for:

-monitoring the progress of your child and identifying, planning and delivering any additional help your child may need.
+Monitoring the progress of your child and identifying, planning and delivering any additional help your child may need.

-notifying the SENCO of any concerns and how they are going to support the child.
+Notifying the SENCO of any concerns and how they are going to support the child.

-keeping parents/carers informed of their child’s strengths, areas of difficulty, how they are being supported and the progress that they are making.
+Keeping parents/carers informed of their child’s strengths, areas of difficulty, how they are being supported and the progress that they are making.

-ensuring that assessment, planning, differentiation of a pupil’s learning needs takes place and is regularly reviewed.
+Ensuring that assessment, planning, differentiation of a pupil’s learning needs takes place and is regularly reviewed.

-ensuring that the schools SEND policy is followed in their classroom and for all pupils they teach with any SEND.
+Ensuring that the schools SEND policy is followed in their classroom and for all pupils they teach with any SEND.

-co-ordinating all the support for pupils with SEND and developing the school’s SEND policy to make sure all pupils get consistent, high quality provision to meet their needs in school.
+Coordinating all the support for pupils with SEND and developing the school’s SEND policy to make sure all pupils get consistent, high quality provision to meet their needs in school.

-involved in supporting your child’s learning
+Involved in supporting your child’s learning.

-kept informed about the support your child is getting
+Kept informed about the support your child is getting.

-involved in reviewing how your child is doing
+Involved in reviewing how your child is doing.

-liaising with all the other people who may be coming into school to help support your child’s learning; eg. speech and language therapist, educational psychologist, etc.
+Liaising with all the other people who may be coming into school to help support your child’s learning; eg. Speech and language therapist, educational psychologist, etc.

-regularly updating the SEND register (a system for ensuring that all SEND needs of pupils in this school are known) and making sure that there are excellent records of your child’s progress and needs.
+Regularly updating the SEND register (a system for ensuring that all SEND needs of pupils in this school are known) and making sure that there are excellent records of your child’s progress and needs.

-providing specialist support for teachers and support staff in the school so they can help pupils with SEND to achieve the best progress possible.
+Providing specialist support for teachers and support staff in the school so they can help pupils with SEND to achieve the best progress possible.

-Mr Thorpe, Executive Headteacher is responsible for:
+Mr. Thorpe, Executive Head teacher is responsible for:

 The day to day management of all aspects of each school, this includes the support for pupils with SEND.
-She must ensure that the Governing Body is kept up to date about any issues relating to SEND.
+He must ensure that the Governing Body is kept up to date about any issues relating to SEND.

-Mr G. Hannafin, SEND Governor, is responsible for:
+Mrs M. Marren, (Chair of Governors) SEND Governor, is responsible for:

-holding each school to account for the provision of pupils with SEND.
+Holding each school to account for the provision of pupils with SEND.

-supporting the SENCO by monitoring what happens in each school.
+Supporting the SENCO by monitoring what happens in each school.

-reporting back to Governors about the SEND support in each school.
+Reporting back to Governors about the SEND support in each school.